 The levels on which design thinking can be measured

-Even though design thinking initially originated from the practice of product design it now gets applied to all kinds of problem spaces and challenges.
+Even though design thinking initially originated from the practice of industrial design it now gets applied to all kinds of problem spaces and challenges.
 This can range from small marketing messaging tweaks, internal process improvements, over CX/UX improvements and service design, to the design of new value propositions when creating new ventures and business models, to the design of interventions in organizational cultures, or even its application to societal transformation programs.

 This means that each team has to measure something completely different, depending on what their subject of innovation is.
 Some teams focus on finding a value proposition for their users, while others try to introduce their colleagues to new ways of working (often design thinking itself) in learning experiences.
 It, therefore, is helpful to differentiate the levels on which you plan to intervene with your design thinking activity.